J-Bockhofer/csvenum/README.md

 Macros generate unnecessary overhead on every compilation in cases like this, where a lot of string parsing is necessary to generate the output.

-Having your enum statically transpiled from a .csv further lends itself to the vast tooling around csv's for data manipulation.
+Having your enum transpiled from a .csv further lends itself to the vast tooling around csv's for data manipulation.

 On a personal note, I find it easier having to check just a single location for data validity, rather than scattered across multiple declarations.

-Additionally, doing code-gen over a CLI eliminates the need to add this crate to every project that choses to make use of it.
+Additionally, doing code-gen over a CLI eliminates the need to add this crate to every project that choses to make use of it, also one less dependancy.